COVID-19 in Vietnam

 Key Information for Travelers to Vietnam

-- Make sure you are fully vaccinated before traveling to Vietnam.
+- Make sure you are up to date with your COVID-19 vaccines before traveling to Vietnam.

 - You are waiting for results of a COVID-19 test.

 - You had close contact with a person with COVID-19 and are recommended to quarantine.

 - Do not travel until a full 5 days after your last close contact with the person with COVID-19.
 It is best to avoid travel for a full 10 days after your last exposure.

 - If you must travel during days 6 through 10 after your last exposure: